 The school plays its part in village activities and links between the school and local community are encouraged.
-We are linked to a school in France, Veules Les Roses, and also with The Budongo Primary School in Uganda.
+We are linked to a school in France, Veules Les Roses.

 Procedure for Early Morning

 Early morning procedures are necessary to ensure the safe, smooth running of the school at a busy time of day.